Peter Sagal: Career

 a travel writer, and an author.
 Sagal has written several plays that have been performed across the United States and internationally.
 Some have also been performed as radio plays or podcasts.

 Screenwriter

-Sagal has written screenplays, one for a 1996 science fiction / martial arts thriller, Savage, another for Dirty Dancing: Havana Nights, a 2004 sequel to the original Dirty Dancing, adapted from his screenplay Cuba Mine, which Sagal said bears little resemblance to the poorly received film.
+Sagal has written screenplays, one for a 1996 science fiction / martial arts thriller, Savage.
+He received a story credit for Dirty Dancing: Havana Nights, a 2004 sequel to the original Dirty Dancing adapted from his screenplay Cuba Mine.
+Sagal said his original screenplay bears little resemblance to the poorly-received film.